An agent is typically a machine, or container, which connects to a Jenkins controller and executes tasks when directed by the controller.

 can be built.

-A configured Pipeline or job which is triggered as part of the execution of a separate Pipeline or Project.
+A configured Pipeline or job which is triggered as part of the execution of a separate Pipeline or Job.

 A hash considered globally unique to track the usage of an Artifact or other entity across multiple Pipelines or jobs.

 An organizational container for Pipelines and/or jobs, similar to folders on a file system.

-An entity in the web UI corresponding to either a:
+An entity in the web UI corresponding to either a: Folder, Pipeline, or job.

 User-defined text for grouping Agents, typically by similar